 Justin

-Posted by: Justin O'Brien | May 12, 2009 at 04:03 PM
+Posted by: A Twitter User | May 12, 2009 at 04:03 PM

 Thanks Justin.
 You make many good points.
 I actually do not disagree with you for the most part, but for Ken this style works.
 4 million have watched his talk so far so it has made a connection with more people than just myself.
-But yes, the points you make are not valid.
+But yes, the points you make are not invalid.
 However, I do think he made his point even though it was quite a simple (but important) one.
 His message was sticky.

 Anyway, thanks very much!
 Ciao. g